My Style & Approach

 Biography

 My first interaction with a camera was working in a photo lab processing film rolls at Walgreens.
 Honestly, I was always fascinated with the process of turning film into an actual image.
 When I got my first "real" camera, the world was my oyster.
-I took photos of everything - grass, mushroom, wood, tree, water, it didn't matter.
+I took photos of everything - grass, mushrooms, trees, water, it didn't matter.
 I simply loved taking photos.

 As I began to work with more people and gaining more traction, I decided to turn my passion into an opportunity to put a smile on other peoples' face.
 I would love to work with you and put a smile on your face.
 Let's get started.